jojomickymack/reverie001/src/ratpack/public/blog_data/libktx_platformer/libktx_platformer.md

 In addition to using LibGDX, which is java, I'm using kotlin and LibKTX in the code here.

 LibKTX is a library that adds some kotlin-centric features to GDX - and since learning of its existence I wanted to put it to use.
 All of the KTX classes that are being extended are just wrappers around the LibGTX equivalent.

-## Why Not 3d?

-The question has plagued game development studios for generations - does a game need to be 3d in order to be immersive and compelling?
-In the 90s, with the revolutionary statement that 'Doom' made, a lot of developers thought that 2d was suddenly a thing of the past, something that was forced on the world by limited hardware.
-The truth is, 3d brings so much complexity to a project, that you're going to end up spending an incredible amount of time modeling chairs, walls, and other decorations.
-Imagine how much easier it is to create a 2d image of something like that compared to doing it with 3d modeling software?
-That's why developers of first person games typically have a huge art department - because it's tedious and labor intensive.

-There's a secondary point I wanted to make about game mechanics - you are severely limited in the kinds of mechanics you can preset to the player with a first person game - which kind of shifts the focus of the application from that which can be implemented with programming to that which is simply shown to the player.

-2d games are an art form, and they're much more approachable to the casual player, and much simpler to design and ultimately play using common hardware.

-Of the genres of games, I've always been compelled by platformers - being able to control a character on the screen is almost an expression since it can be so dynamic.
-It's also a great place to showcase artwork, sounds, music and moods.
+That means that everything in here applies to GTX.

 ## Programming Problems

+I wanted to make a side point here about how making a 2d platformer puts you in a position to enjoy a unique kind of 'good programming problems' which might get you hooked on programming.

 I've put a lot of thought and time into solving 'programming problems', and one thing I've become conscious of is that there's good problems and bad ones - good ones are fun to solve - you feel like you've learned something and are ready for the next challenge.
-Bad programming problems are those that keep you stuck all day - wasting your time trying to repair something that's broken.
-I've often felt that sometimes, programmers get to chose their problems - hopefully you make choices that lead you to those exciting, fun to solve problems.
+Bad programming problems are those that keep you stuck all day making futile attempts to fit a square peg through a round hole.
+Even if you manage to cram it through there, you might realize later that you would've been better off by _selecting a better problem to solve_.

 If you're experimenting with programming, try to avoid bad programming problems - a good way to encounter those is by choosing a platform that really isn't suited for what you're trying to do with it.
-LibGDX really makes a solid case that java makes a great platform for learning about 2d game development.
+LibGDX and java _is_ a good platform for game development.
+That's not to say that everything is going to come together on its own - but you may realize during the process of figuring things out that you really were enjoying yourself while you did it.

+If you're stuck on a bad programming problem standing between you and your creative goals, take a break by switching to a different problem.
+Try not to rush or force your solutions - remember that regardless of if you're playing games or making them, that it's _all just for fun anyway_.

 ## First Steps - The Bare Minimum